-Board Chair Sally K. Albrecht is a popular choral composer, conductor, and clinician, especially known for her work with choral movement.
-She was initiated into Omicron Delta Kappa at Rollins College where she earned her undergraduate degree and was active with Phi Mu, Chapel Choir and many theatre productions.
-She went on to earn a Master of Arts in drama and Master of Music in accompanying from the University of Miami.
+Sally K. Albrecht is a popular choral composer, conductor, and clinician, especially known for her work with choral movement.
+She was initiated into Omicron Delta Kappa at Rollins College where she earned her undergraduate degree and was active with Phi Mu, Chapel Choir, and many theatre productions.
+Sally went on to earn a Master of Arts in drama and Master of Music in accompanying from the University of Miami.

 Sally’s music has been performed around the world, including at the 2009 Presidential Inauguration Ceremonies, as the Pope arrived in Philadelphia in 2015, by the 2016 Texas Elementary All-State Choir, in both Carnegie Hall and The Kennedy Center.
 She also composed (and co-wrote the lyrics for) “We’re Proud to Be O∆K,” the O∆K theme song.

-Sally served as the O∆K Foundation President from 2018-19 and is currently the Board Chair of the Omicron Delta Kappa Society and Educational Foundation Board of Trustees.
 Sally has been involved in Omicron Delta Kappa as a member of both the Foundation Scholarship Selection Committee and the Board of Trustees.
-She was the proud recipient of the O∆K Pillars of Leadership Award in Creative and Performing Arts in 2014.
-Her current term on the board ends in June 2022.
+She served as the O∆K Foundation President from 2018-19 and the Chair of the O∆K Board of Trustees from 2020-2021.
+She was also the proud recipient of the O∆K Pillars of Leadership Award in Creative and Performing Arts in 2014.
+Sally was named trustee emerita in June 2022.

-Sally and her husband, composer/arranger Jay Althouse, currently enjoy living in Raleigh, N.C.
+Sally and her husband, composer/arranger Jay Althouse, currently enjoy living in Wake Forest, N.C.